-The launch of this first satellite, Ovzon 3, is planned for the second half of 2021 – perhaps the most important goal to date in the company’s history.
-Ovzon 3 will make higher data speeds and new services possible.
-Ovzon’s current communication service runs on leased capacity on other operators’ satellites.
+Ovzon’s customers continue to show significant interest in the use of Ovzon 3, which is designed to deliver leading industry performance once the satellite has reached its final orbit.
+Ovzon 3 will deliver higher and make new services possible.
+Ovzon delivers its current satellite communications solutions through leased capacity on other operators’ satellites.
 Using the company’s unique technology for both communication and terminals – which send and receive signals – the company already has an offering that yields significantly faster data transfer than its competitors.
 The future proprietary satellite entails a number of advantages for Ovzon’s customers:

 Advantages of a proprietary satellite: